Vinayak-Joshi15/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Making etch-a-sketch using DOM manipulation
+Making etch-a-sketch using HTML,CSS and Javascript , as well as DOM manipulation